 As a church we need to pray, fast, lament, and learn.
 The sin of racism and white supremacy cannot be defeated without God’s intervention and the conviction of the Holy Spirit.
 It depends on Jesus’ triumph over the powers and principalities at the cross, a triumph he won through his own unjust, sacrificial, and redemptive death.

 Change usually begins with better understanding.
-If you would like to explore topics of racial reconciliation, please join one of our "Be The Bridge" 4-week Discussion Groups beginning in June.
+If you would like to explore topics of racial reconciliation, please join one of our "Be The Bridge" 6-week Discussion Groups beginning the week of October 12th.
 These will be 1-hour discussions, led by trained Grace Chapel facilitators, utilizing the book "Be The Bridge" by Latasha Morrison.

 Sign up below or text the word "Bridge" to 781-460-6880 and a facilitator will be in touch with the details of your Zoom gathering.